RestPack/restpack_serializer/README.md

 }
 ```

+URL Templates to related data are included in the `links` element.
+These can be used to construct URLs such as:

+* /artists/1.json
+* /albums/1.json

 ## Side-loading

 Side-loading allows related resources to be optionally included in a single API response.
 Valid side-loads can be defined in Serializers by using ```can_include``` as follows: